 For a more dynamic experience, expats should head to Testaccio, which is widely recognised as the city’s clubbing district but also offers some of the best authentic Italian cuisine in the city.
 As night falls, the district starts attracting dressed-up revellers wanting to dance the night away.
 Expats who prefer their music to be less electronic will also enjoy some of the area’s live music venues.

 Eating out in Rome

-Expats will be spoilt for choice when it comes to excellent eating out options in Rome as countless authentic Italian eateries line its streets, each with its own unique charm and flavour.
-While restaurants serving classic Italian mainstays like pasta and pizza are plentiful, with a little exploration, expats will find a number of hidden gems serving all sorts of exotic cuisine like Thai dishes, Spanish street food or Middle Eastern fare.
+Expats will be spoilt for choice when it comes to excellent dining options in Rome.
+Countless authentic Italian eateries line the streets, each with its own unique charm and flavour.
+While restaurants serving classic Italian mainstays such as pasta and pizza are plentiful, with a little exploration, expats will find many hidden gems serving all sorts of exotic cuisine like Thai dishes, Spanish street food or Middle Eastern fare.

 One tip to bear in mind is to avoid restaurants near tourist attractions as they tend to be busy and overpriced, and the food is often mediocre or worse.
 There are exceptions to this rule, but they are few and far between.

 Sports and outdoor activities in Rome